THE PRECOLONIAL FILIPINOS

 — Governor-General Santiago de Vera, July 1589

-Like the unfortunate Tagalogs, the Spaniards discovered the conspiracy of the Cebuanos against them.
-This led to the execution of the best Visayan warriors and nobles, and it was believed that the Cebuano Crown Prince Pinsuncan, son of Raja Tupas, was among the executed.
+Like the unfortunate Tagalogs, the Spaniards discovered the Cebuano conspiracy, which led to the executions of the best Visayan warriors and nobles — and it is believed that Cebuano crown prince Pinsuncan, son of Raja Tupas, was among the executed.

 THE CAGAYAN VALLEY UPRISING